cldf/cltoolkit/example.md

 Oops.
-Something went wrong. `cltoolkit.features.reqs.MissingRequirement` exceptions are used to signal that a feature implementation can not be applied to a particular `Language` object, because required properties are missing.
+Something went wrong. `cltoolkit.features.reqs.MissingRequirement` exceptions are used to signal that a feature implementation can not be applied to a particular `Language` object, because required properties are missing (see [reqs.py](src/cltoolkit/features/reqs.py)).
 Here, we have loaded a wordlist without passing a CLTS transcription system; thus `cltoolkit` could not compute CLTS-mapped phoneme inventories.

 Let's fix this: We need to download the [CLTS data](https://github.com/cldf-clts/clts/releases/tag/v2.1.0), and pass the `bipa` transcription system from an appropriately initialized `pyclts.CLTS` object when creating the wordlist: